Evan-Meade/gprofile2/README.md

   * Ex. "python analyzer.py Results/gals.dat---Trial000"
 8. Interpret given results output to the trial's folder or feed .npy files into further interpretation

+KNOWN BUGS:
+* Current sampling techniques oversample from lenses with smaller caustic regions by forcing all lenses to have the same number of successful trials.
+This appears to result in smaller average time delays between images.
+This is in the process of being rectified under the 'area-match' branch, but will take a few more commits to fix since the solution requires the underlying datastructures to be fundamentally restructured.

 Created by Evan Meade (https://github.com/Evan-Meade, aka. kracken9500), 2019

 Research group of Dr. Lindsay King (UTD)